 Since 1 September 2015 all institutions were required to comply with The Open University's regulations.
+Some institutions will be approved to operate under dual awards regulations.

 The purpose of assessment is to encourage effective learning and enable students to demonstrate that they have fulfilled the learning outcomes of the programme and achieved the standard required for the award.
 The assessment process must be undertaken by impartial internal and External Examiners, who are competent to make judgements about the performance of individual students both in relation to the assessment criteria and learning outcomes and to students on other comparable programmes.